johnwry/dm2/markdown/colossians/colossians.md

 security.
 This is not only eternal security it is    <strong><u>double</u></strong> eternal security.

     b.
-In Greek Paul used the perfect tense in the phrase <em>is hidden</em>.
+In Greek Paul used the perfect tense in the phrase * is hidden* .
     This grammar brings out the point that God hid your life at a point in time in the <strong><u>past</u></strong> with results continuing all the way to the present.